Why are we so driven to create?

 And then there are those complex emotions encapsulated in great works of art.
 People are attracted to outlets for emotional catharsis, and beautiful art can evoke strong emotions from both artist and observer.

 And in all of these artistic applications, we find one overarching benefit—art unites us.
 Drawings on cave walls united the tribe around the way of the hunt.
-The emotions invoked are emotions we share, if only for a moment.
-Reading unites us with the mind and emotions of the writer.
+The emotions conjured are emotions we share, if only for a moment.
+Reading unites our minds and emotions with the mind and emotions of the writer.
 The beat of a drum compels heads to nod in unison.
 Aspirational art unites people around a shared cause.

 Humanity’s evolution is primarily a story of strengthening the individual’s connection with the community, and art helps to connect us on every level.
 It may be argued that humanity would not have survived if not for art and creativity.
 Even our laws are mere shared creative fictions.
-Our very society is a piece of art created by our ancestors that still unites us, and when we make progress toward a better society, it’s because artists are still creating new and better ideas to enhance the old.
+Our society is a piece of art created by our ancestors that unites us to this day, and when we make progress toward a better society, it’s because artists are still creating new and better ideas to enhance the old.

 I believe these are all components of our creative drive, but they fall short of explaining the transcendence experienced by artists deep in the creative act.
 I believe the drive toward creativity and the drive toward religion come from a similar primal drive toward transcendence.
 For followers of religion, creativity can be a spiritual practice that aligns with their faith, and for unbelievers, it can be a mystical practice that helps to reshape and expand the consciousness in alignment with the unconscious and the Universe.